-Further, the CB stated that sometimes the CB picked the consignments from the exporter's warehouse but they don't know the exact address of the warehouse, which indicate that CB did not verify the antecedents properly of the said exporter, thus violating the regulation 10(n) of CBLR 2018.
+From perusal of offence report, I find that they completed the KYC details of the exporter but they failed to submit any documentary proof to substantiate that they had verified the credentials of the exporter.
+Further, the CB stated that they used to pick the consignments from the exporter's warehouse but they did not know the exact address of the warehouse of the exporter which is contradictory itself & indicate that CB did not verify the antecedents properly of the said exporter, thus violating the regulation 10(n) of CBLR 2018.

-In view of the above, I find that from plain reading of the provision of regulation 10(n), it is clear that the said regulation cast a very important obligation on the CB to know his customer by using reliable means and also to verify the identity of his client and working of his client at the declared address by using reliable and independent and authentic documents and information.
+I find that from plain reading of the provision of regulation 10(n), it is clear that the said regulation cast a very important obligation on the CB to know his customer by using reliable means and also to verify the identity of his client and working of his client at the declared address by using reliable and independent and authentic documents and information.
 The CB has neglected the said obligations which is amply proved from his statement wherein they stated that they did not feel the need to update the KYC or they did not know the warehouse address of the exporter.

-It is very clear from the records that the CB failed miserably to verify even the basic requirements of knowing who his actual client is, and has of course not done any elaborate verification of his client and has not verified the business premises of the exporter.
-It is also proved beyond doubt that the KYC for the changed address is not taken on record
+It is very clear from the records that the CB failed miserably to verify even the basic requirements of knowing who is his actual client, and has of course not done any elaborate verification of his client and has not verified the business premises of the exporter.

 In view of the above, I am of the considered view that the CB failed to exercise regulation and violated the Regulation 10(n) of CBLR, 2018.
+Therefore, I held that the CB has violated the Regulation 10(n), of CBLR 2018